Muhammad-Hassan12/Plant-Disease-Detector/README.md

 ## ⚠️ Disclaimer
 This AI tool is intended for educational and assistive purposes.
 While highly accurate, diagnoses should be confirmed by agricultural experts before taking large-scale chemical or biological action!

+## 📜 License
+This project is licensed under the MIT License!